Remarks on quiver gauge theories from open topological string theory: A tilting bundle on

 Throughout this appendix $Z$ denotes a weak toric Fano surface and $X=\utot(\omega_{Z})$ is the total space of the canonical bundle of $Z$, which we view as a quasi-projective variety with a fibration $\pi \colon X \fl Z$.
 We shall again let $\iota\colon Z \hookrightarrow X$ denote the inclusion of the zero section.
 Our aim is to show that the restriction of a tilting bundle on $X$ to the zero section $Z \subset X$ is a tilting bundle.
 Assertions of this sort have already been considered in \cite[Lem.~7.1]{iu0911.4529}.

 Before focussing on our specific problem, we record the following useful observation.
 Let $T$ be a compact object in a compactly generated triangulated category $\Ds$.
-To say that $\Ds$ is generated by $T$ is to say that the smallest triangulated subcategory of $\Ds$ closed under coproducts that contains~$T$ (and is closed under taking direct summands) coincides with $\Ds$.
+To say that $\Ds$ is generated by $T$ is to say that the smallest triangulated subcategory of $\Ds$ closed under coproducts that contains~$T$ (and is closed under taking direct summands) coincides with the full subcategory of $\Ds$ consisting of the compact objects.
 A deep result of~\cite[Thm.~2.1.2]{MR1996800} implies that the latter condition is equivalent to the following one:~for any $E \in \Ds$,

-Lastly, it should be mentioned that the derived category of coherent sheaves on a separated, Noetherian, regular scheme of finite Krull dimension is compactly generated.
+Lastly, it should be mentioned that the unbounded derived category of quasicoherent sheaves on a separated, Noetherian, regular scheme of finite Krull dimension is compactly generated.
 In this category a compact object is a perfect complex.

 Now let us come back to the situation at hand.

 \begin{prop} Let $\Ts$ be a tilting bundle on $X$.
 Then $\Es = \iota^* \Ts$ is a tilting bundle on $Z$. \end{prop}

 \begin{proof} To begin with, we need to ensure that $\Es=\iota^* \Ts$ has no higher self-extensions.
 The adjoint property of $\Ld \iota^*$ and $\iota_*$ together with the projection formula shows that